Kernel configuration

 <!-- Device configuration setting the /proc/sys/vm/extra_free_kbytes tunable

 in the kernel (if it exists).
-A high value will increase the amount of memory
+A high value increases the amount of memory

 that the kernel tries to keep free, reducing allocation time and causing the